 So what does this mean for you, the wine drinker?
 First, it means there is always something new and exciting to try.
 Secondly, it means that you can look for hybrid whites, which often exude vibrant citrus notes, and hybrid reds, beloved for their berry aromas.
 Here’s a guide to some of PA’s favorite cross-bred grapes.

 A neutral (citrusy) white wine variety that can be made into many styles of wine (dry, sweet, sparkling).

-A dark skinned variety with a relative neutral red wine flavor, sometimes with a smoky or herbaceous nuance.
+A dark-skinned variety with a relatively neutral red wine flavor, sometimes with a smoky or herbaceous nuance.